Healthy Hearing holiday gift guide

 - Batteries: Make sure your favorite hearing aid wearer always has a fresh pack of batteries to power their devices, available in most drugstores.
 Reminder: hearing aids come in all shapes and sizes, so make sure to find out what size of hearing aid battery powers their device.

 - Hearing aid dryers: Hearing aids are expensive.
-Help your hearing aid wearer protect their investment with this device, designed to safely remove moisture caused by perspiration and condensation.
+Help your hearing aid wearer protect their investment with a Dry and Store device, designed to safely remove moisture caused by perspiration and condensation.

 - Hearing aid sweatbands: Moisture from perspiration and environmental conditions can damage the intricate technology inside hearing aids.
 Help your BTE hearing aid wearer protect their investment with a hearing aid sweatband.
 Costs average $25 per sweatband.